Daniel Jones

 2025 Fantasy Outlook

 Jones played his way out of New York last season, getting released in November.
 In 10 games, he had eight TD passes and nine turnovers, failing to throw a touchdown pass in six games.
 His 6.1 YPA ranked 35th of 36 quarterbacks, and his 20.7 completion percentage on attempts of 20-plus yards was last.
 His once-potent running game crashed too, as he averaged a career-low 4.0 yards per carry.
-Jones hopes to salvage his career in Indianapolis, where he’ll compete with third-year pro Anthony Richardson for the starting job.
-Richardson is coming off another injury-plagued year in which he greatly disappointed, but Colts brass likely is still rooting for the 2023 fourth overall pick to come out ahead.
-Jones is a decent fallback option for an offense centered on Jonathan Taylor’s rushing.
+Jones hopes to salvage his career in Indianapolis, where he won his summer job battle with third-year pro Anthony Richardson.
 The Colts have plenty of quality receiving options, led by WRs Michael Pittman and Josh Downs, and they added tight end Tyler Warren with the 14th overall pick this April.
-Jones should have enough help, and enough rushing stats, to be a serviceable QB2 if he ends up starting.
+Jones should have enough help, and enough rushing stats, to be a serviceable QB2 in fantasy for however long he ends up starting.
 Read Past Outlooks

 RANKS